biocaddie/isee-delve/README.md

                   |     |_wsgi.py
                   |_manage.py
 ```
+- Update the search.js file with the index settings
 - Update the settings.py file with the server settings
 - Update the wsgi.py file with the server settings
-- Update the views.py file with the elasticsearch index parameters
+- Update the views.py file with the elasticsearch index parameters and search fields

 # Elasticsearch node requirements